-Slim and Borgman frequently contributed columns commenting on Lebanese politics to the French-language daily newspaper L’Orient Le Jour, including coverage of proposed legislation linked to nationwide protests, criticism of Lebanon’s ruling political parties, and commentary on Iran and Hezbollah.
+Slim and Borgmann frequently contributed columns commenting on Lebanese politics to the French-language daily newspaper L’Orient Le Jour, including coverage of proposed legislation linked to nationwide protests, criticism of Lebanon’s ruling political parties, and commentary on Iran and Hezbollah.
 Slim also appeared on TV to comment on political issues, including an appearance on the Saudi-funded broadcaster Al-Hadath TV, in which he said he believed Hezbollah bore some responsibility for the 2020 Beirut port explosion.

-Slim and Borgman also co-directed the documentary films “Massaker,” which interviewed perpetrators of the 1982 Sabra and Shatila massacre, and “Tadmor,” a film portraying Lebanese nationals who were held for years in Syria’s infamous Tadmor prison, according to AFP.
+Slim and Borgmann also co-directed the documentary films “Massaker,” which interviewed perpetrators of the 1982 Sabra and Shatila massacre, and “Tadmor,” a film portraying Lebanese nationals who were held for years in Syria’s infamous Tadmor prison, according to AFP.

 On the days prior to his death, Slim, who is also the co-owner of Dar al-Jadeed, a publisher of poetry, novels, and essays, had written several posts on his personal Facebook account commenting on the recent anti-government protests in the northern Lebanese city of Tripoli.